Custom Decorator Templates

 Confluence is built on top of the Open Source SiteMesh library, a web-page layout system that provides a consistent look and feel across a site.
 SiteMesh works through "decorators" that define a page's layout and structure, and into which the specific content of the page is placed.
 If you are interested, you can read more in the SiteMesh documentation.

-What this means for Confluence is that you can customise the look and feel of parts of your Confluence site through editing decorators, for example:
+What this means for Confluence is that you can customize the look and feel of parts of your Confluence site through editing decorators, for example:

 - The "Main" decorator defines the generic header and footer